vhstn/vhstn/README.md

 - 📍 Based in Blumenau, Brazil.
 - 🚀 Working as a Full Stack Developer at Lince Tech.
 - 🎓 Studying Systems Analysis and Development at Insituto Federal de Santa Catarina.
-- 💻 Focused on Java, Spring, Angular, and Web Development.
+- 💻 Focused on React, Vue.js, Python and Web Development.
 - 📫 Contact me at [victorhugosotnas2@gmail.com](mailto:victorhugosotnas2@gmail.com).

 <details>